Pastoral: Literature

 "The Passionate Shepherd to His Love" exhibits the concept of Gifford's second definition of 'pastoral'.
 The speaker of the poem, who is the titled shepherd, draws on the idealization of urban material pleasures to win over his love rather than resorting to the simplified pleasures of pastoral ideology.
 This can be seen in the listed items: "lined slippers", "purest gold", "silver dishes", and "ivory table" (lines 13, 15, 16, 21, 23).
 The speaker takes on a voyeuristic point of view with his love, and they are not directly interacting with the other true shepherds and nature.

 Pastoral shepherds and maidens usually have Greek names like Corydon or Philomela, reflecting the origin of the pastoral genre.
-Pastoral poems are set in beautiful rural landscapes, the literary term for which is "locus amoenus" (Latin for "beautiful place"), such as Arcadia, a rural region of Greece, mythological home of the god Pan, which was portrayed as a sort of Eden by the poets.
+Pastoral poems are set in beautiful rural landscapes, the literary term for which is "locus amoenus" (Latin for "beautiful place"), above all Arcadia, a literary construct with only a tenuous relationship to the physical Arcadia, a rural backwoods region of Greece.
+Arcadia is the mythological home of the god Pan, which was portrayed as a sort of Eden by the poets.
 The tasks of their employment with sheep and other rustic chores is held in the fantasy to be almost wholly undemanding and is left in the background, leaving the shepherdesses and their swains in a state of almost perfect leisure.
 This makes them available for embodying perpetual erotic fantasies.
 The shepherds spend their time chasing pretty girls – or, at least in the Greek and Roman versions, pretty boys as well.
 The eroticism of Virgil's second eclogue, Formosum pastor Corydon ardebat Alexin ("The shepherd Corydon burned with passion for pretty Alexis"), is entirely homosexual.